2018–19 Grambling State Tigers men's basketball team

-The 2018–19 Grambling State Tigers men's basketball team represents Grambling State University during the 2018–19 NCAA Division I men's basketball season.
-The Tigers, led by second-year head coach Donte Jackson, play their home games at the Fredrick C. Hobdy Assembly Center in Grambling, Louisiana as members of the Southwestern Athletic Conference.
+The 2018–19 Grambling State Tigers men's basketball team represented Grambling State University during the 2018–19 NCAA Division I men's basketball season.
+The Tigers, led by second-year head coach Donte Jackson, played their home games at the Fredrick C. Hobdy Assembly Center in Grambling, Louisiana as members of the Southwestern Athletic Conference (SWAC).

+The Tigers finished the 2018–19 season 17–17 overall, 10–8 in SWAC play, to finish in three-way tie for third place.
+In the SWAC tournament, they defeated Arkansas–Pine Bluff in the quarterfinals before losing to Prairie View A&M in the semifinals.
+They were invited to the CIT, where they lost to Texas–Rio Grande Valley in the first round.

 Previous season

 The Tigers finished the 2017–18 season 17–14, 13–5 in SWAC play.
 However, the Tigers were ineligible for postseason play due to APR violations.